wkey1980/wkey1980/README.md

 # Hi, I'm Will,

 This is my GitHub profile.
-You can also find me at [iguana-code][website] which is currently in development.
+You can also find me at [iguana-code][website] which is currently in development and is not live.
 I am using this project to learn and practice my web development skills.

+I have been working through the projects on frontend mentor.

 [![Website](https://img.shields.io/website?label=iguana-code.com&style=for-the-badge&url=https%3A%2F%2Figuana-code.com)](https://www.iguana-code.com)